FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

 | State                    | Definitions  |
 | -------------             | -------------|
 | userClosedView            | Present if the user Closed the FriendlyScore Flow.
-| userCompletedFlow         | Present if the user Completed the FriendlyScore flow.